SoftHamzzi/SoftHamzzi/README.md

 # 🙌 Introduce
 Hello, I'm promoting with the nickname Hamrang.<br>
-I'm interested in game development🕹 and i'm currently a college student.
+I'm interested in game development🕹 and I'm currently studying in preparation for employment.

 **🌿Blog: https://softhamzzi.github.io**